robincornett/genesis-accessible/readme.txt

 = 1.3.0 =

 * Add a check for current theme accessibility support, and merge the plugin settings with those (instead of replacing)
-* On the settings page, identify which Genesis accessibility features are already included in the theme
+* On the settings page, identify which Genesis accessibility features are already included in the active child theme
 * Add support for 404 pages
 * Settings page updated to be consistent with Genesis Framework
 * Update minimum Genesis/WordPress versions